kreatolinux/src/man/kpkg_run.8.md

 * OPTDEPENDS: Optional dependencies for the package.
 Seperated by ';;' like on the example.
 * CONFLICTS: Specify conflicts to the package.
 Seperated by a space like DEPENDS.
 * IS_GROUP: Specify if the package is a group package or not.
 False by default.
 Will be enabled if it is one of these values; "y, yes, true, 1, on"
+* DEPENDS_PACKAGENAME: Change PACKAGENAME with the package name.
+You can add/remove dependencies, depending on the usecase like `DEPENDS_PACKAGENAME+="packagename"`, `DEPENDS_PACKAGENAME-="packagename"`, and you can set the dependencies completely with `DEPENDS_PACKAGENAME="packagename"`

 # AUTHOR
 Written by Kreato.